-The ORC is made up of members of the senior management team and the risk and compliance functions.
-The ORC usually meets quarterly and reports to the Board.
+The ORCC is made up of members of the senior management team and the risk and compliance functions.
+The ORCC usually meets quarterly and reports to the Board and the Group Audit and Risk Committee.

-Internal Audit
+Internal Audi

 SBS's internal audit function conducts independent reviews that assist the board of directors and management to meet their statutory and other obligations.
 The internal audit function has no reporting line to SBS management.
-The function reports directly to the chairperson of the Audit and Risk Committee.
-The internal audit function has been carried out by the Dunedin based firm of Chartered Accountants, Deloitte.
+The function reports directly to the chairperson of the Group Audit and Risk Committee.
+The internal audit function has been carried out by Chartered Accountants, Deloitte.
 In performing this role, the internal audit function adopts a risk-based approach, encompassing reviews of the major risks that could impact upon SBS.
-Significant findings are reported quarterly to the Audit and Risk Committee.
+Significant findings are reported quarterly to the Group Audit and Risk Committee.

 An audit plan is prepared annually covering each business area of SBS, with greater emphasis placed on those areas with perceived higher risk.
-The plan is endorsed by the Audit and Risk Committee.
+The plan is endorsed by the Group Audit and Risk Committee.